mmiranda222/.statsuite/content/changelog/_index.md

 ---

 ### November XX, 2019 [Release .stat suite JS v3.0.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/6)
-**NSI WS compatible versions**: this new release concerns only the JavaScript JS part of the .Stat Suite and is compatible with the NSI WS versions from **XXXXXXXXXXXXXX**. <br>
+>This new release concerns the **JavaScript JS** part of the .Stat Suite, and is **compatible with the NSI WebService from vX.XX to v7.10.XX**. <br>

 Major changes:

-- [dotstatsuite-data-explorer#8](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/8) **Footnote Attributes can be displayed at the always highest possible level in the .Stat DE data table**.<br>
-Depending on the scenario, whenever the attribute value is the same in a section of the table, and inorder to not repeat unnecessary information, a given attribute will be displayed in a footnote at the observation value level, time series level, grouping of dimension members level or datalow level.
-- [dotstatsuite-data-explorer#98](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/98) **Download data in Excel** from the .Stat Data Explorer.
-This first version of the Excel download feature allows users to download the data view table as it is shown in their selection.
-It includes the layout, but not yet the colors of the table view from .Stat DE.
+- [dotstatsuite-data-explorer#98](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/98) **Download data in Excel** from the .Stat Data Explorer.<br>
+This first version of the Excel download feature allows the users to download a data table view as it is shown from their selection.
+It is triggered in the visualisation page from the drop-down "Download" option (in addition to the .csv formats).<br>
+It includes the layout, but not yet the colors ([#171](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/171)).<br>
 Flags and footnotes are also included in the downloaded Excel file as internal links into a second sheet with exactly the same layout but without any values and with flags in the cells instead of values.
+- [dotstatsuite-data-explorer#8](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/8) **Attributes in footnotes can be displayed at the always highest possible level in the .Stat DE data table**.<br>
+Depending on the scenario and whenever the attribute value is the same in a section of the table, and in order to not repeat an unnecessary same information, then an attribute will be displayed in a footnote at the observation value level, or time series level, or grouping of dimension members level, or dataflow level.
-- [dotstatsuite-data-explorer#35](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/35) The **NOT_DISPLAYED SDMX annotation** allows to hide whther dimensions, dimension values, attributes or attribute values from the .Stat Data Explorer table representations and chart representations, and including filters or not.
+- [dotstatsuite-data-explorer#35](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/35) The **NOT_DISPLAYED SDMX annotation** allows to hide dimensions, or dimension values, or attributes, or attribute values from the .Stat Data Explorer table and chart representations, and including in the filters or not.
-- [dotstatsuite-data-explorer#45](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/45) Add a UI feature for **changing the lastNObservations parameter**.
-See details in [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/45) and [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/33) on the behavior fo the LastNObservations feature.
+- [dotstatsuite-data-explorer#45](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/45) Add a UI feature for **changing the LastNObservations parameter**.
+See details [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/45) and [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/33) about the behavior fo the LastNObservations feature.

 Minor changes:

-- [dotstatsuite-data-explorer#125](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/125) Reintroducing the **choropleth map chart** to .Stat Data Explorer, including writing the instructions for the setup and configuraiton of a chart map.
+- [dotstatsuite-data-explorer#125](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/125) Reintroducing the **choropleth map chart** to .Stat Data Explorer, including writing the instructions for the setup and configuration of a chart map.
 Documentation is available [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-customisation/#map-chart-configuration).
 - [dotstatsuite-data-explorer#62](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/62) Integrate the **Time Period selections into the Used Filters area** of the .Stat Data Explorer visualisation pages.
 - [dotstatsuite-data-explorer#165](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/165) (*Refactoring*) Modify accept header to still allow retrieving urn in structure requests
 - [dotstatsuite-data-explorer#155](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/155) **DevOps / Documentation** Implement, test and document the installation process of .Stat DE and its components in a persistent mode on a Windows server.
 The new documentation is available [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/monotenant-install-js-as-windows-services/).